Arquisoft/viade_es2a/README.md

 More information about how this project has been setup is available [in the wiki](https://github.com/Arquisoft/viade_es2a/wiki).

 ## Authors
 -   Marcos Álvarez Vidal
 -   Sergio Corral Cristo
 -   Jesús Pérez Noriega
 -   Alejandro León Pereira
 -   Nerea Valdés Egocheaga
 -   Álvaro Tango Fernández
+-   Luis Fuertes Camporro

 ## Building the project